longueiraemiliano/ReactNativeTrifecta/README.md

 ## Step 2 - Find right version of React Native and Create Project

-You'll need the version of React Native with the React version that is React Native Web compatiable.
+You'll need the version of React Native with the React version that is React Native Web compatible.

-The trick is, React Native installs React, and you need to be sure that version is compatiable with React Native Web.
+The trick is, React Native installs React, and you need to be sure that version is compatible with React Native Web.
 So the first thing you need to know is what version of React react-native-web needs, and then what version of react-native has the version of React you need.

 Install npm-remote-ls, a node module that can query dependencies remotely

-    npm install npm-remote-ls
+    npm install npm-remote-ls -g

 Use npm-remote-ls to check the version of react needed by react-native-web (as of this writing, 15.4.2)
 <pre>